0x1bitcrack3r/XSS-Finder/README.md

 # F.A.Q

 # XSS-Finder
+- World's Most Powerful and Advanced Cross Site Scripting Software
-- Swiss knife for XSS on any Path of any XSS
+- Find XSS on any path of URL, URI, URN, Directory, Hashed Dom Link, Dom Sink or Parameter
 - Useful for Newbies to Pro

 # License